Story by: Sara O. Thompson on May 12, 2021

 “My daughter, Elyse, found me slumped over in my chair,” Robert said.
 “She said it looked like the right side of my face had melted.
 I couldn’t talk at all.
 I don’t remember much after that.”

 Paramedics arrived in minutes.
 They quickly saw Robert was having a stroke and took him to Norton Brownsboro Hospital, one of only three Comprehensive Stroke Centers in Kentucky.
-Doctors gave him tPA, a clot-busting drug that can break up a blockage and restore blood flow to the brain.
-But it wasn’t enough and he needed surgery.
+Doctors gave him tPA, a clot-busting drug that can restore blood flow to the brain.
+But it wasn’t enough, and he needed surgery.

 Robert was rushed into the operating room.
-Shervin R. Dashti, M.D., neurosurgeon, Norton Neuroscience Institute, took the case.
+Shervin R. Dashti, M.D., Ph.D., neurosurgeon with Norton Neuroscience Institute, took the case.

-“Robert was suffering a major stroke,” Dr. Dashti said.
-“He had major blockages in his carotid artery in his neck and in his brain.
+“Robert was experiencing a major stroke,” Dr. Dashti said.
+“He had significant blockages in his carotid artery in his neck and in his brain.
 He wasn’t getting blood flow to the left side of his brain.”

 “We didn’t know if he was going to wake up, and if he did, we didn’t know if he’d ever be able to walk, talk or function,” said Lisa Taylor, Robert’s wife.
 “A lot of prayers were said that night.”

 The following morning, Robert opened his eyes.
 His family, in tears, stood around him.
 Robert was oblivious to what had happened.